 Read the Chinese translation of a novel you have already read and liked immensely

 I started learning novels in English with Robert Jordan’s The Wheel of Time fantasy series.
-This was when I was twelve and realised that it took ages for the translator to translate new books into Swedish; I simply wasn’t prepared to wait that long.
+This was when I was twelve and realised that it took ages for the translator to translate new books into Swedish; I simply didn’t want to wait that long.
 I had read a few books and wanted more, but rather than wait a year or so, I decided to read the series in English.
-To reduce the shock, I decided to read from the beginning, including the books I had already read in Swedish before.
+To reduce the shock, I decided to read from the beginning, including the books I had already read in Swedish.

 This turned out to be a very good idea indeed.
-Reading a few books in English covering what I had just read in Swedish was a really good way of being able to read novels in English even though my English really wasn’t up to the task at the time.
+Reading a few books in English covering what I had just read in Swedish was a really good way of scaffolding my English reading, making it a viable project even though my English wasn’t up to the task at the time.
 The fact that it then took the author fifteen years to finish the series (or, rather, for him to die so someone else could finish it for him) isn’t my fault.

 Why is it a good idea to read the Chinese translation of a book you have read and like in English?